 Make a list of pros and cons from the different Texas fertility clinics you have visited to help you make your decision.
 Make sure that you feel good about each answer that you have received.
 Consider carefully why it may be that you feel unsure about a clinic and if it has to do this the answers you received or the general feel of the place.

-It is easy to feel unsure in the process, that is why it is important to choose a specialist that you feel extremely comfortable asking anything and expressing your concerns to.
+It is easy to feel unsure in the process, that is why it is important to choose a fertility center and specialist that you feel extremely comfortable asking anything and expressing your concerns to.
 Remember that this decision is about you, your health, and the future of your family.
 Trust yourself that you know what is best for you.